Nelson Sullivan: Death and archival preservation

 Sullivan’s body was returned to Kershaw, South Carolina, where he was buried at Kershaw City Cemetery following a Presbyterian graveside service.
 Shortly after the funeral, in accordance with their joint artistic agreement, Richards flew to New York and retrieved Sullivan’s archive, shipping the more than 600 videotapes to the Atlanta house he shared with business partner Ted Rubenstein and life partner David Goldman.
 For the next several years, Richards watched and cataloged the 1,100+ hours of footage, which had been carefully labelled by Sullivan.

-On a 1993 trip to Chicago, Richards and Goldman met Robert Coddington, a 23-year-old queer historian and archivist who was intrigued upon learning of Sullivan’s body of work.
+On a 1993 trip to Chicago, Richards and Goldman met Robert Coddington, a 23-year-old historian and archivist who was intrigued upon learning of Sullivan’s body of work.
 “As a young gay man at the time, I had this acute sense that I was arriving at a fabulous party — five minutes after the lights came on,” Coddington said in 2013.
 “I knew that AIDS was ripping apart that gay culture that had existed before.
 I began to ask myself, ‘What was that world and what were those people like?’
 Upon experiencing Nelson’s tapes, I began to learn the answers to those questions.”

 In 2001, Richards and Coddington began to edit select tapes, producing four highlight DVDs.
 The YouTube channel 5NinthAvenueProject was launched in 2008.
-As of 2022, the channel’s 735 videos had been viewed more than 24 million times, and more than 168,000 viewers are channel subscribers.
+As of 2025, the channel’s 735 videos had been viewed more than 30.5 million times, and more than 198,000 viewers are channel subscribers.

 However, despite the presence of selections on YouTube, the full collection’s ultimate survival was far from certain, as the original tapes sat boxed in Richards’ and Goldman’s century-old house in Atlanta’s Inman Park.
 It was through Coddington’s outreach to Fales Library that the collection secured a permanent home.
 In 2012, Richards, Goldman and Coddington donated the original videotapes to the Fales Library & Special Collections at New York University.